FAQ

 The exchange rate between the Netherlands-Antillean guilder and the Caribbean guilder is 1:1.
 The Netherlands-Antillean guilder and the Caribbean guilder are of equal value.

-How long will the Netherlands-Antillean guilder and the Caribbean guilder be in circulation at the same time?
+How long are the Netherlands-Antillean guilder and the Caribbean guilder in circulation at the same time?

 The two currencies will co-circulate for 3 months as of March 31, 2025.